-Senior Citizen Savings Scheme (SCSS) interest rates have recently been increased to 8% in the January-March quarter of FY 2022-23.
-This means for the new accounts or extensions during this quarter, investors will earn 8 % ROI for the Investment tenure.
+Senior Citizen Savings Scheme (SCSS) interest rates have recently been increased to 8.2% for the April-June quarter of FY 2023-24.
+This means for the new accounts or extensions during this quarter, investors will earn 8.2 % ROI for the Investment tenure.

 Unlike PPF which gets impacted with Rate Change (If any) every financial quarter, investments in SCSS will earn a fixed rate till maturity.

 So the question is , Should Senior Citizens Invest in this product?
 Or are there other Alternatives too, which can be explored.